EIN Number Colorado: Everything You Need to Know

 You must supply the physical address of the business, which cannot be a P.O. box.
 The application must also have a valid phone number and email address, so that the IRS can reach someone in the business in case corrections are needed.

 If you need help with an EIN in Colorado or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.